elementbound/pygrunt/README.md

     and vice versa )
 * More features, of course
 * If I have enough time, add support for another compiler ( clang? ) just as a proof of concept

+## License ##

+pygrunt is licensed under the GNU GPL v3 license.
+See [LICENSE](LICENSE) for more details.

+This license only applies to pygrunt code ( all source files under the pygrunt directory ), other components with different licenses may be present in the repository ( for example the compile-src directory ).